Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2019-12-25-Wannier_center_polarization.md

 layout: post
 title: Using Wannier Charge center to calculate Ferroelectric polarization
 date: 2019-12-25
+categories: Post
+description: The Berryphase calculation of the polarization of the crystal can be convoluted and there can be lots of pitfalls waiting ahead for newbies.
+This post provides a brief guide for calculating macroscopic polarization using Wanneir functions and how to avoid it thos pitfalls.
 tags: VASP Polarization Wannier
-categories: Post
-description: A brief guide for calculating macroscopic polarization using Wanneir functions and how to avoid it many pitfalls.
 ---

 ## Background